stephanGarland/minikube-crash-course/README.md

 Here you can see the extent of the use of our values.yaml.
 This is also the first use of mapping items to a sequence, with containers: - name.
+You'll note that some templated strings are quoted - that's to combined them with normal characters, e.g. giving `labels.chart` the value `.Chart.Name-.Chart.Version`.
+While Helm will accept their absence, it's not valid YAML.
+Technically, Helm's docs also state that it's a best practice to quote strings as well, which is done via `{{ quote .Values.foo }}`.
+You're welcome to try it out.

+The use of `metadata.namespace` means that while we don't need to pass `--namespace` into Helm to install into the correct namespace.
+However, it will override any that _are_ passed in.
+Finally, if the `--namespace` argument isn't used, Helm will use its default release namespace, resulting in the somewhat confusing mixture of having your deployment existing in Kubernetes namespace `jupyter`, but the release in Helm namespace `default`.

     $ cat > templates/deployment.yaml<<EOF
     apiVersion: apps/v1